graalvm/workshops/native-image/non-fungible-verses/README.md

 Click on JSON.
 Create a collection.
 In the `.bashrc` file of the compute VM, set `$JSON_COLLECTION_NAME` to the name of the collection you just created.

-The `.bashrc` file of the compute VM should look something like:
+The contents of the _.bashrc_ file of the compute VM should look something like:

 ```
 # .bashrc